Hit and Run Statistics in Nationwide vs. Los Angeles

-Hit and Run accidents in Los Angeles are steadily rising over the last decade.
+Hit and Run statistics of accidents in Los Angeles have been steadily rising over the last decade.
 In fact, a whopping 50 percent of all traffic accidents reported in Greater Los Angeles are categorized as “hit and run”.
 Compared to the rest of the nation’s 11 percent, it is safe to say it is reaching epidemic proportions.

 This is why LA has implemented an alert and rewards system: $50,000 reward for information in a fatal hit-and-run, $25,000 reward for a serious injury hit-and-run, $5,000 for a lesser injury hit-and-run, and $1,000 for just property damage.